Giuseppe Garibaldi

 In 1848, Garibaldi returned to Italy and commanded and fought in military campaigns that eventually led to Italian unification.
 The provisional government of Milan made him a general and the Minister of War promoted him to General of the Roman Republic in 1849.
 When the war of independence broke out in April 1859, he led his Hunters of the Alps in the capture of major cities in Lombardy, including Varese and Como, and reached the frontier of South Tyrol; the war ended with the acquisition of Lombardy.
-The following year, he led the Expedition of the Thousand on behalf of and with the consent of Victor Emmanuel II.
+The following year, 1860, he led the Expedition of the Thousand on behalf of, and with the consent of, Victor Emmanuel II, King of Sardinia.
 The expedition was a success and concluded with the annexation of Sicily, Southern Italy, Marche and Umbria to the Kingdom of Sardinia before the creation of a unified Kingdom of Italy on 17 March 1861.
 His last military campaign took place during the Franco-Prussian War as commander of the Army of the Vosges.

-Garibaldi became an international figurehead for national independence and republican ideals, and is considered by the twentieth-century historiography and popular culture as Italy's greatest national hero.
+Garibaldi became an international figurehead for national independence and republican ideals, and is considered by twentieth-century historiography and popular culture as Italy's greatest national hero.
 He was showered with admiration and praise by many contemporary intellectuals and political figures, including Abraham Lincoln, William Brown, Francesco de Sanctis, Victor Hugo, Alexandre Dumas, Malwida von Meysenbug, George Sand, Charles Dickens, and Friedrich Engels.
 Garibaldi also inspired later figures like Jawaharlal Nehru and Che Guevara.
 Historian A. J. P. Taylor called him "the only wholly admirable figure in modern history".
-In the popular telling of his story, he is associated with the red shirts that his volunteers, the Garibaldini, wore in lieu of a uniform.
+The volunteers who followed Garibaldi during his campaigns were known as the Garibaldini or Redshirts, after the color of the shirts that they wore in lieu of a uniform.